 Actually the funniest moment is when Les, Keith and Shaun are sharing a hotel bed, to save money.
 "Not while I'm reading [Sartre as it happens]," says Shaun, when Cheggers reaches down to say hello to little Cheggers, if you know what I'm saying.

 Then Gervais chucks in the curveball of touchingness (the other sort).
 It shouldn't be surprising - he usually does - but it somehow catches you off-guard.
 Especially poignant if you've just watched Kavana on The Voice.Sam Wollaston, The Guardian, 1st April 2013

 Was this show's life too short?
 Maybe.
-But if this is indeed the end it was a decent swansong for a malformed comedy.Dan Owen, MSN TV, 31st March 2013
+But if this is indeed the end it was a decent swansong for a malformed comedy.Dan Owen, MSN Entertainment, 31st March 2013

 Gervais & Merchant's dismal sitcom Life's Too Short returns unbidden for a one-off finale.
 Drab and mean-spirited, it sidelines its nominal star, Warwick Davis, in favour of the supposedly hilarious spectacle of ha-ha-has-beens Keith Chegwin, Shaun Williamson and Les Dennis making fools of themselves.
 It's truly desperate stuff.The Scotsman, 30th March 2013

 Shaun Williamson says he'd consider taking the spoof roadshow on tour in real life.
 "Well it's definitely an idea.
 We'll see how people receive the special and take it from there.
 It'd be great to work with them again and to do Edinburgh would be amazing."Howard Gorman, Comedy Chords, 30th March 2013